ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     all have the same name, even though there may be many of them in different locations in the media folder.

+*   SEARCH_ROOT_FLDR_PATH
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the config file  (but I recommended that they be the same).

 *   UNREF_FILES
     The value of- "# DB links minus # non-ignored files" should, in a sense, be zero.
 However, if a folder is ignored, but there are linked files within, then the value will be positive.

 *   DUP_FILEPATHS
     Files with the same path and name may be duplicated in the media tab intentionally as they might have different captions etc.

 *   DUP_FILENAMES
     Files listed have the same file names, ignoring case.